Sangam200414/Excel-SalesAnalysis-Vrinda/README.md

 - Highest selling category.

 ## 📈 Key Insights
-- Women (age 30–49) purchase the most.
+- Women are more likely to buy compared to men(≈65%).
-- Maharashtra, Karnataka & Uttar Pradesh lead in sales.
+- Maharashtra, Karnataka and Uttar Pradesh are the top 3 states(≈35%).
-- Amazon, Flipkart & Myntra are top sales channels.
+- Adult age group (30-49 yrs) is max contributing(≈50%).
-- Targeting women (30–49 yrs) through top channels can increase revenue.
+- Amazon, Flipkart and Myntra channels are max contributing(≈80%).

 ## 🧮 Tools & Techniques
 - Microsoft Excel (Pivot Tables, Charts, Slicers)